Troubleshooting Automotive Air Conditioning System Leaks: Causes, Signs, and Solutions

 AC Recharge

 The vehicle picured above is low on refrigerant (or Freon).
 It will need to have Freon added through a process known as an AC recharge.
 An air conditioning system is a closed unit and should not lose refrigerant over time.
 If levels are low, this indicates a leak somewhere within the system.
 Leaks can occur within the lines, hoses, connections, or cracks in components such as the compressor, condenser, or evaporator.
 A recharge may keep your car’s AC blowing cold for a while (depending on the size of the leak), but it does not repair the underlying issue.
-Because refrigerant is transparent, a dye test is often required to determine where the leak is coming from.
+Because refrigerant is transparent, a dye test is often required to determine the source of the leak.

 AC Dye Tests

-If the vehicle is too low on Freon and the compressor will not turn on, or if the leak is small and impossible to see with the naked eye, you may require a dye test to determine the source of the leak.
-A dye test involves injecting a fluorescent dye into the car’s air conditioning system and running it until traces of the dye (visible under UV light) can be seen at the location of the leak.
-The fluorescent dye helps to point out hard-to-detect leaks because refrigerant is transparent and, therefore, impossible to notice as it escapes the system.
+If the vehicle is too low on Freon and the compressor will not turn on, or if the leak is small and not visible to the naked eye, you may require a dye test to determine the source of the leak.
+A dye test involves injecting a fluorescent dye into the car’s air conditioning system and running it until traces of the dye (visible under UV light) are seen at the leak location.
+The fluorescent dye helps highlight hard-to-detect leaks because refrigerant is transparent and therefore difficult to detect as it escapes the system.
 Dye tests are performed as a separate service.

 AC Leak Detection with UV Dye